radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 ```

 This class does quite a few things.
 The first thing is that it inherits from
-`Dry::Struct`.
-By inheriting from `Dry::Struct`, this model acts in a similar
+`ROM::Struct`.
+By inheriting from `ROM::Struct`, this model acts in a similar
 fashion to the Active Record models we know and... well, the ones we know.

-`Dry::Struct` allows us to create new instances of this model, just like we would with a
+`ROM::Struct` allows us to create new instances of this model, just like we would with a
 traditional model.
 For example, we will still be able to run this code in `rails console`
 to get a new `Project` instance with a `name` attribute set to the specified
 value: